Azealia Banks: Ireland

 In early 2019, Banks shared a post on Instagram criticizing Aer Lingus, claiming the airline had banned her.
 Banks also went on to call Irish women "ugly", additionally likening them to Oompa-Loompas in another Instagram story, before calling herself the "queen of Ireland".

 Later that week, Banks posted multiple comments on Instagram calling Irish people "inbred", as well as appearing to make light of the Great Famine.
 Responding to these comments, a barrister suggested that these could breach the United Kingdom's Communications Act 2003, and that Banks could be subject to legal action upon landing in the country, where she was slated to perform next.
 Banks then replied accusing the barrister of racism.

 Banks once again criticized Aer Lingus in 2025 on Twitter, reiterating her comments on the appearances of the airline's staff, this time likening them to characters from James and the Giant Peach and claiming that the airline "needs help".

-Israel

-Banks criticized racism that she experienced while she was in Israel for a show in Tel Aviv in 2018 on Twitter.
-Banks described negative exchanges with Israeli vendors and passengers on El Al, as well as claiming to have experienced racial profiling at Ben Gurion Airport, vowing "never to return" to Israel.
-Banks then shared another post on Twitter the Jewish people had too much influence in the entertainment industry.

-Palestine

-In the lead up to her concert in Tel Aviv, Banks had condemned the Palestinian-led BDS Movement and labelled it anti-Semitic over Instagram.
-After the concert, Banks pushed back against claims of apartheid in Israel on Twitter, citing supposed diversity in her audience.

-In the wake of the Israel-Hamas war and Gaza genocide, Banks appeared to double down on these sentiments on Twitter, declaring her support for Zionism, and claiming that "no black person should support Palestine", accusing Arabs of anti-Black racism.
-Banks also accused Palestinians in the Gaza Strip of carrying out genocide against Afro-Palestinians, a claim she made without providing evidence.
-In another post, Banks claimed Palestine was not a country, writing that Palestinian territory "should all be Israel".

-Later that month, Banks announced on Twitter that she would be withdrawing from the lineup of two music festivals in the United Kingdom, Maiden Voyage and Boomtown.
-Banks had claimed that the two festivals were pressuring her into expressing pro-Palestinian views, which she described as extortion.
-After which, a representative from Boomtown refuted this in a comment to the Evening Standard, saying that the festival does not "dictate the personal views and beliefs of performers".